fusionfabric/open-api-standard/Fields_and_Parameters.md

 | PPM-010 | **MUST NOT** use a body parameter with a `GET` operation  |

-## Finastra Field and Parameter Type and Format Standards
+## Field and Parameter Type and Format Standards

-The following lists the Finastra standards for field types and formats:
+The following lists the standards for field types and formats:

 | Rule Identifier  | Description  |
 |:-------:|:------------ |